• FAQ's – Archival Storage Boxes

 Choose a Kit That Matches Your Collection Size

-• The Create A Kit system lets you pick a box size and internal organizers for mixed collections.
-Create A Kit
+• The Create-a-Kit system lets you pick a box size and internal organizers for mixed collections.
+Create-a-Kit

 2. Control Your Storage Environment

-• Keep boxes in a cool, dark, dry place (60–75°F and 35–55% RH).
+• Keep boxes in a cool, dark, dry place (60–70°F and 35–55% RH).

 • Avoid damp areas like basements or leak-prone attics; store boxes up high and away from water sources.